The Department for Work and Pensions (DWP) deals with Universal Credit (UC), which is means-tested benefit for working age people.

 The DWP has rolled out Universal Credit in Chelmsford.

 You will not be able to make a new claim to us for Housing Benefit.
-Instead, if you need help with your rent, you will need to apply for Universal Credit and claim the housing element.
+Instead, you will need to apply for Universal Credit and claim the housing element.

 How it affects existing claims